NavInfoNC/json-script/docs/format.rst

 It's recommended to have a meaningless option as 0.

-A enumeration can be used as value, or as string.
+An enumeration can be used as a value or a string.

    1. As value